 The Law Office of Paul R. Clevenger provides effective appellate court representation.
-If you feel that your case is appropriate for an appeal, or if you have a trial court judgment that is about to be appealed, call me today at 469-212-9764 or contact me online to schedule a no obligation consultation.
+If you feel that your case is appropriate for an appeal, or if you have a trial court judgment that is about to be appealed, call me today at 469-212-9764 or contact me online to schedule a consultation.
 My office is in northeast Dallas at 6510 Abrams Road, close to the White Rock Creek Greenbelt.

 “My goal is to provide sophisticated business owners with top quality litigation and business formation services at a reasonable price.”